 - Reduce skin inflammation

 - Reduce the appearance of pustules and papules

 Azelaic Acid Cream Uses

-Azelaic acid is most often used to treat acne and rosacea.
-Its combination of anti-inflammatory, antibacterial and exfoliating properties make it a popular option for skin care.
+Azelaic acid is commonly used to treat acne, rosacea and hyperpigmentation.
+The combination of anti-inflammatory, antibacterial and exfoliating properties make it a strong choice for these skin conditions.

-Azelaic acid is routinely prescribed for people with rosacea because its anti-inflammatory properties are clinically proven to reduce symptoms associated with rosacea, including redness, papules and pustules.
+Azelaic acid is routinely prescribed for people with rosacea primarily due to its anti-inflammatory properties.
+It’s been clinically proven to reduce symptoms associated with rosacea, including redness, papules and pustules.
 Its gentle exfoliating properties help to continuously resurface the skin.

 How To Use Azelaic Acid Cream